Periodic Reporting for period 2 - BioPIM (Processing-in-memory architectures and programming libraries for bioinformatics algorithms)

 The BioPIM project aims to develop algorithms and specialized hardware together to improve the speed and cost of various bioinformatics analyses.
-The project focuses on two algorithm design techniques: combinatorial algorithms such as alignments, pattern matching, genome assembly and other uses of graphs; and methods based on deep learning, machine learning, and AI such as genomic variation discovery.
-To achieve energy-efficient, cost-efficient, and ultra-fast bioinformatics analysis, the BioPIM project leverages the emerging processing-in-memory (PIM) architectures that couples processing capability with memory and storage devices, therefore minimizing time and energy spent in data transfer.
+The project focuses on two algorithm design techniques: combinatorial algorithms such as alignments, pattern matching, genome assembly, and other uses of graphs, as well as methods based on deep learning, machine learning, and AI such as genomic variation discovery.
+To achieve energy-efficient, cost-efficient, and ultra-fast bioinformatics analysis, the BioPIM project leverages the emerging processing-in-memory (PIM) architectures that couple processing capability with memory and storage devices, therefore minimizing time and energy spent in data transfer.
 We will also design our hardware to perform some of these analyses on mobile devices therefore enabling edge computing.
-BioPIM addresses the inability to perform genome-analysis-on-the-go to help timely investigation of both clinical and research data, including viral and bacterial typing in remote locations with little or no access to conventional large-scale computing platforms.
+BioPIM addresses the inability to perform genome analysis on the go to help in the timely investigation of clinical and research data, including viral and bacterial typing in remote locations with little or no access to conventional large-scale computing platforms.

 BioPIM’s proposed research is flexible as it aims to develop PIM acceleration for various algorithms.
-Although the methods the project focus on will be within bioinformatics domain, most of these algorithms originated decades ago, and they are also being used for non-bioinformatics applications such as:
+Although the methods the project focuses on will be within the bioinformatics domain, most of these algorithms originated decades ago, and they are also being used for non-bioinformatics applications such as:

 ● String search and pattern matching (e.g. in natural language processing, data mining)